 The FDA enforces a limit 5 parts per billion (ppb) of lead in bottled water, whereas the EPA must maintain a higher limit of 15 ppb due to the water’s increased exposure to lead pipes.
 While it has the tendency to be trustworthy, bottled water can become expensive; not to mention, we must monitor the build-up of plastic used to contain it.

 If boiled water cannot fulfill the job and bottled water still has its risks, then filtration must be the answer.
+However, bottled water can often be an easier solution for times when not at home such as camping, backpacking, or traveling.
 What kinds of drinking water filtration systems will ensure that every family is safe—even during a boil-water advisory?

 Ultraviolet filtration is the environmentally safest ways to kill harmful microorganisms in water.
 The UV filter alters the DNA of microorganisms via UV light, destroying microorganisms and their ability to reproduce.
 This process is also EPA approved and does not use any added chemicals during the process.

 How does it work?
 A UV bulb within a filter gives off ultraviolet light.
 As water passes around it, the light penetrates the cell walls and damages the DNA of the microbes present in the water.
 Under such conditions, the viruses, bacteria, and protozoa mentioned above cannot reproduce and spread to humans at dangerous rates.